 - All vegetation (i.e., vegetation communities) located within the boundaries of the proposed Northern Corridor ROWs and within the Analysis Area for the HCP is presumed to be directly and permanently impacted, regardless of where the ground disturbance would take place.
 Vegetation may be graded, scraped, removed, trampled, compacted, and broken by equipment and crews during construction or on access roads and staging areas.
-Therefore, vegetation is presumed to be permanently impacted because of the nature and slow re-growth of the desert vegetation. - Indirect impacts from dust deposition, as well as from the spread of exotic invasive species, is presumed to extend up to 1 kilometer from the edge of the ROW boundaries for Alternatives 2, 3, and 4, and the Analysis Area for the HCP; and up to 300 feet from the edge of the ROW boundaries for Alternatives 5 and 6. - Amendments made to the Red Cliffs RMP and SGFO RMP would not result in direct impacts to vegetation communities; however, amendments will facilitate the potential for future impacts.
-Future impacts are discussed under the ROW and HCP Covered Activities discussions. - Urban expansion and development will continue regardless of if the HCP is amended.
-For the purposes of this analysis, development on private lands within the Analysis Area for the HCP is presumed to continue, although additional regulatory permitting requirements could delay some development projects where avoidance of take of desert tortoise may not be possible. - For the sake of analysis, it is presumed all lands that fall within the Analysis Area for the HCP could eventually be developed and therefore permanently impact vegetation communities.
-The total impacts described under this action are understood to be the maximum potential impact (i.e., if all private land is developed) with regard to vegetation communities and represent impacts in perpetuity. - Approximately one-third of the Proposed Zone 6 Analysis Area falls within the Red Bluff ACEC, which provides specific protections for biological and natural resources.
-Protections include recreation and off-highway vehicle (OHV) travel limited to designated roads and trails and increased stipulations on mineral materials leasing.
-Protection benefits already provided to lands within the ACEC are not included within the beneficial impacts provided by designation of the Proposed Zone 6 Analysis Area.
+Therefore, vegetation is presumed to be permanently impacted because of the nature and slow regrowth of the desert vegetation. - Indirect impacts from dust deposition, as well as from the spread of exotic invasive species, is presumed to extend up to 1 kilometer from the edge of the ROW boundaries for Alternatives 2, 3, and 4, and the Analysis Area for the HCP; and up to 300 feet from the edge of the ROW boundaries for Alternatives 5 and 6. - Amendments made to the Red Cliffs RMP would not result in direct impacts to vegetation communities; however, amendments will facilitate the potential for future impacts.
+Future impacts are discussed under the ROW and HCP Covered Activities discussions. - Urban expansion and development will continue under both the action and no action . alternatives for the HCP and ITP.
+For the purposes of this analysis, it is presumed all lands that fall within the Analysis Area for the HCP could eventually be developed and therefore permanently impact vegetation communities.
+One exception is a proposed HCP conservation measure to protect a viable population of Holmgren milk-vetch in the Central Valley Critical Habitat Unit 1c.
+The USFWS is working with the HCP Partners to ensure the species is protected in the Central Valley according to preserve criteria and special protective measures and to ensure that recovery is achievable.
+SITLA, Washington County, the State of Utah, other HCP Partners, and other experts have committed to working on the preserve design and success criteria and to identify sufficient acreage and land protections in one or more locations of the Central Valley that would protect Holmgren's milk-vetch in perpetuity.
+This commitment is being evaluated and clarified as part of the Intra-Service Section 7 Consultation and as it relates to issuance of an ITP for the HCP and executed as part of the Implementation Agreement.
+The total impacts described under this action are understood to be the maximum potential impact (i.e., if all private land is developed) with regard to vegetation communities and represent impacts in perpetuity. - Approximately one-third of the Proposed Zone 6 Analysis Area falls within the Red Bluff ACEC, which provides specific protections for special status dwarf bear-poppy and highly erodible saline soils.
+This is predominantly accomplished through passive management, including limiting recreation and OHV travel to designated roads and trails, designating ROW avoidance areas, and restricting fuelwood and mineral materials sales.
+Incorporation of portions of the ACEC into the Reserve will provide additional protections to vegetation communities not previously afforded to the area.